EllaBrands/stanDev/Prior-Choice-Recommendations.md

   * Andrew has been using independent N(0,1), as in section 3 of this paper:  http://www.stat.columbia.edu/~gelman/research/published/stan_jebs_2.pdf
     * I don't mind the short tails; if you think they're a problem because you think a parameter could be far from 0, that's information that can and should be included in the prior
     * I don't mind the prior independence as long as you've thought about combining or transforming parameters appropriately (see below)
-  * Aki prefers t_3(0,1) (in Stan notation, t(3,0,1)), something about some shape of some curve, he put it on the blackboard and I can't remember
+  * Aki prefers student_t(3,0,1), something about some shape of some curve, he put it on the blackboard and I can't remember

   * Prior will depend on parameterization
   * Reparameterize to aim for approx prior independence (examples in Gelman, Bois, Jiang, 1996).
 Simple example is to move from (theta_1, theta_2) to (theta_1 + theta_2, theta_1 - theta_2) if that makes sense in the context of the model.